 Care Plan Management

-ALFs, memory care units, and continuing care retirement communities (CCRCs) are all terms to describe senior residential care facilities (RCFEs).
-According to state regulations, “RCFEs must also include an assessment of an aging adult’s likes and dislikes, interests, and activities in order to determine if the living arrangements in the facility will be satisfactory and to suggest a program of activities in which the individual may wish to participate.”
+In California, ALFs, memory care units, and continuing care retirement communities (CCRCs) are all referred to as residential care facilities for the elderly (RCFEs).
+However, when it comes to care planning, state regulations specify that RCFEs must also include an assessment of an aging adult’s “likes and dislikes and interests and activities, to determine if the living arrangements in the facility will be satisfactory, and to suggest the program of activities in which the individual may wish to participate.”

 The Continuous Medical Care Threshold